 Imerys supports human rights as defined in the Universal Declaration of Human Rights and requires that they are respected in its operations worldwide.
 The Group verifies that these principles are observed through audit assignments carried out by internal auditors.

 The Imerys Code of Business Conduct and Ethics, published in 2006, summarizes the principles that the Group expects of all of its employees, and the contractors, suppliers and other partners with whom it has forged close relations.
 The Code is regularly amended to take into account the geographic expansion of the Group’s activities, developments in its regulatory framework and compliance with the best practices of comparable corporations.
 It is designed to lead everyone, in his or her daily work, to behave in accordance with local legislation and observe the principles of responsibility, integrity, fairness and openness that are the Group’s values.

 More generally, the Group intends to involve its suppliers in its Sustainable Development process, particularly through its internal qualification system.
 The system was set up in 2008 and is designed to keep supply risks to a minimum and to qualify suppliers.

 Ensure compliance to international standards related to Child labor

 We have placed special importance on the prevention of child labor since 2009: operations managers on all Imerys sites in zones where vigilance is particularly recommended by indices such as FTSE4Good have been trained in the relevant regulations.
 In parallel, the biggest suppliers of those sites have been asked to certify that they comply with the International Labour Organization convention on child labor.
-Finally, application of the Child Labor protocol is systematically checked in the internal audit assignments performed in those countries (9 sites audited in 2011).
+Finally, application of the Child Labor protocol is systematically checked in the internal audit assignments performed in those countries.